Pacific Gas and Electric Company: PG&E and the environment

 Beginning in the mid-1970s, regulatory and political developments began to push utilities in California away from a traditional business model.
 In 1976, the California State Legislature amended the 1974 Warren–Alquist Act, which created and gives legal authority to the California Energy Commission, to effectively prohibit the construction of new nuclear power plants.
 The Environmental Defense Fund (EDF) filed as an intervenor in PG&E's 1978 General Rate Case (GRC), claiming that the company's requests for rate increases were based on unrealistically high projections of load growth.
 Furthermore, EDF claimed that PG&E could more cost-effectively encourage industrial co-generation and energy efficiency than build more power plants.
 As a result of EDF's involvement in PG&E's rate cases, the company was eventually fined $50 million by the California Public Utilities Commission for failing to adequately implement energy efficiency programs.

 In the early first decade of the 21st century, the CEO of PG&E Corporation, Peter Darbee, and then-CEO of Pacific Gas & Electric Company, Tom King, publicly announced their support for California Assembly Bill 32, a measure to cap statewide greenhouse gas emissions and a 25% reduction of emissions by 2020.
 The bill was signed into law by Governor Arnold Schwarzenegger on September 27, 2006.

 In 2014, PG&E had a renewables mix of 28%.
 By 2016, 32.9% of PG&E's power sources were renewable.

 During 2017, PG&E announced that 80% of the company's delivered electricity comes from GHG-free sources, including renewables, nuclear, and hydropower.
 Around 33% comes from renewable sources, thus meeting California's goal of 33% of electricity coming from renewables by 2020, nearly three years in advance.

+In February 2019, PG&E submitted its Wildfire Safety Plan to the California Public Utilities Commission outlining its efforts to prevent wildfires caused by electrical equipment.
+It has since increased its preventative efforts and engagement in discussions around climate adaptation as extreme weather conditions increase.

 In June 2020, PG&E announced a 12-month R&D effort along with Socalgas and Twelve to convert raw biogas into carbon neutral methane.
 This technology would enable energy from renewable resources (such as wind and solar) to generate fuel from landfills, sewage, and dairy farms.